-To perform the reduction we simply feed the descriptor to images.eval.
+To perform the reduction we simply feed the descriptor to NeighborWrapper.

+'''

-result_miniff = images.eval(descriptor.copy(tag="a-a"), "kernel")
+result_miniff = nw.eval(descriptor.copy(tag="a-a"), "kernel")

+'''

 Not that descriptor.copy(tag="a-a") makes a copy of the descriptor with the descriptor.tag = "a-a".
-The tag is required by images.eval to distinguish between species and possible pairs.
+The tag is required by NeighborWrapper to distinguish between species and possible pairs.
 For example, having two kinds of species in the box "a" and "b" we may reduce several kinds of pairs such as "a-a" or "a-b".